• Skip to primary navigation

 The Mold

 Finding the perfect mold is essential.
-I found this silicone ice pop mold on Amazon.
+I found this silicone ice pop mold (affiliate link) on Amazon.
 I really liked it because the popsicle came out relatively easily without having to put them in warm water for any length of time.

 I just had a flashback to the old school Tupperware molds that my mom used to have.